zingz0r/ToDo/README.md

 ## Running ToDo Tests

-To run tests in `ToDoTests.cs` first it is necessary to run the project for example with `CTRL+F5` in vs.
+To run tests in `ToDoE2eTests.cs` first it is necessary to run the project for example with `CTRL+F5` in vs.